Gdańsk University of Technology: German Nazi takeover (1933–1939)

-World War II (Nazi Germany, 1939–1945)
+World War II (1939–1945)

-At the outbreak of World War II, the city of Gdańsk had been annexed into the Nazi Germany.
-The university was subjected to Berlin authorities in 1941, resulting in the introduction of stricter regulations.
-The number of students and staff decreased significantly during the war, and by 1944, the university had been converted into a 3000-bed hospital, with much of its valuable equipment and documents evacuated to Germany.
+At the outbreak of World War II, Gdańsk was annexed by Nazi Germany.
+In 1941, the university was placed under the control of the Berlin authorities and additional regulations were introduced.
+The number of students and staff declined during the war.
+In 1944, the university was converted into a hospital with 3,000 beds.
+Much of its equipment and documentation was evacuated to Germany.

-Re-establishment after the war (Polish People's Republic, 1945–1989)
+Re-establishment and People's Republic of Poland (1945–1989)

-In January 1945, as Gdańsk became part of Poland, preparations began for the Polish re-establishment of the university.
-By a decree on 24 May 1945, the university was transformed into a Polish state academic institution, and the first staff, mainly from Lviv and Warsaw universities, began work.
-Despite difficult conditions, learning commenced on 22 October 1945, with the official inauguration taking place on 9 April 1946.
-The re-establishment was supervised by Stanisław Turski, a Polish mathematician and former inmate of German Nazi concentration camps.
+In January 1945, after Gdańsk came under Polish administration, preparations began to re-establish the university as a Polish institution.
+A decree of 24 May 1945 established the university as a Polish state academic institution.
+The first members of its post-war staff came mainly from universities in Lviv and Warsaw.
+Teaching began on 22 October 1945 and the official inauguration took place on 9 April 1946.
+The re-establishment was supervised by Stanisław Turski, a Polish mathematician and former prisoner of German Nazi concentration camps.

-In the 1960s and 1970s, the university expanded, adding new buildings and increasing its student population.
-By the late 1980s, the university had grown to include several faculties and thousands of students, continuing its development and contribution to higher education in Poland.
+During the 1960s and 1970s, the university expanded its facilities and increased its student population.
+By the late 1980s, it had several faculties and several thousand students.